-It’s official: Sweatpants and sweatshirt sets are the WFH uniform for 2020
+It’s official: Sweatpants and sweatshirt sets are the WFH uniform of 2020

 Lunya Cotton Silk Waffle Henley and Slim Pant

-Machine washable silk is music to my ears.
-Lunya’s truly stress-free henley-jogger set is made from chunky, textured silk-cotton blend in classic shades.
+Machine-washable silk is music to my ears.
+Lunya’s truly stress-free henley-jogger set is made from a chunky, textured silk-cotton blend in classic shades.

 Electric & Rose Ronan Pullover and Vendimia Jogger

-Each Electric & Rose hand-tie-dyed piece is one-of-a-kind and made of plush, stretchy jersey knit.
+Each Electric & Rose hand-tie-dyed piece is one of a kind and made of plush, stretchy jersey knit.
 This set features creamy, faded pastels that say West Coast chic rather than meet you on the quad.

 Parachute Waffle Lounge Set

-Parachute’s Waffle Lounge Set—for men and women—comes in two rich shades (Clay and Slate) that fit the Earthen-toned Southwest aesthetic I deeply aspire to achieve in frigid New England.
-A slouchier version of your favorite Long Johns, this set can easily be worn in all weather at all hours.
+Parachute’s Waffle Lounge Set—for men and women—comes in two rich shades (Clay and Slate) that fit the earthen-toned Southwest aesthetic I deeply aspire to achieve in frigid New England.
+A slouchier version of your favorite long johns, this set can easily be worn in all weather at all hours.

 RicherPoorer Recycled Fleece Hoodie and Sweatpants

-Made with recycled cotton and polyester (approximately 40 plastic bottles are re-used to make each garment), RicherPoorer’s fleece hoodie and sweatpants are where cozy and conscientious collide.
+Made with recycled cotton and polyester (approximately 40 plastic bottles are reused to make each garment), RicherPoorer’s fleece hoodie and sweatpants are where cozy and conscientious collide.

 Looking for more recommendations?
 Check out our other handpicked suggestions.